mikinty/drinks/README.md

 - Caymus Cabernet: Crowd pleaser as well, but sewet, pine, wax, earth, mushroom, and stewed fruits.
 Excellent expression of Napa.
 - La Rioja Alta Vina Alberdi: Great expression of Tempranillo for only $25.
 - Ramey Wine Cellars Chardonnay: Flavor explosion, very acidic and tasty, great fruit expression.
 Malolactic fermentation is buttery, but not overwhelming.
 Available in California Costco for $35.
+- Luis A. Rodriguez Vazquez _A Teixa Ribeiro_: Delicious, floral and creamy aromas with fresh fruit.
+Medium body and med+ flavor. $40.

 ## Sake